New Horizons Journey into Space and Its Findings on Pluto

 Also found on the surface of Pluto were these huge mountains named the Norgay Montes and the Hillary Montes.
 As tall as the American Rockies, they are too big for them to be made of the ice seen in Tombaugh, for that material is weak on Pluto and cannot withstand the 0.06 g environment.
 So what can it be made of?
 Maybe if it were composed of water ice, we would be in luck.
 If true, it would hint at a water ice mantle with a rocky core, based on those density readings (Stern "The Pluto" 27).

-The first picture of Hydra was also released.
-Though highly pixilated it does reveal the irregular shape of the moon to be 20 by 27 miles and that it is made of mostly water ice.
-Charon got a high resolution release that day also.
-Amongst the interesting findings was canyons that are 4 to 6 miles deep and cliffs which go on for over 600 miles.
-But even more bizarre was how smooth it is.
-Pluto is considered to be too small for geological activity, so how could Charon be?
-Maybe a collision in the past caused it to be partially molten again, erasing any craters from the surface.
-Finally, a methane map of Pluto was displayed from infrared measurements.
+Shortly after the first image of Hydra was released, a methane map of Pluto was displayed from infrared measurements.
 The different colors refer to the different types of methane ice present on the dwarf planet.
 Other surface measurements indicate that it is all ice and is 90% nitrogen and 10% methane.
 The different colors seen could be due to particulates like tholin (which absorb blue light and reflect red like most organic materials), age of the ice, or concentrations of the nitrogen and methane (Freeman, Yuhas, Stromberg, Betz "Pluto's Bright", Thompson "First," Hupres).

 Scientists have known about the atmosphere of Pluto thanks to many occultations but the size of it was unknown until now.
 Measuring in at 1,650 miles above the surface, it was not only larger than expected but also colder and more dense than anticipated.
 But what was even more surprising was what the SWAP instrument detected behind Pluto: a comet-like tail spanning 48,000 to 68,000 miles!
 The low gravity of Pluto means it cannot hang onto any gases for long so its escapes the surface, being deflected by the solar wind into a tail.
 It is made of ionized nitrogen and forms a plasma which allows the solar wind to carry away up to 500 tons of it each hour.
 Despite all of this, Pluto maintains a 7-10 microbar surface pressure (about 0.001% that of Earth's) and only has lost half a foot of total atmosphere depth to space since the formation of the solar system (as opposed to the old-school though of a half mile) (Thompson "First," Calderone "NASA," Betz "Pluto's Icy," Stern "The Pluto" 26, Talcott "New").